DavidMercier/PopIn/doc/models.rst

     See this `Github repository <https://github.com/DavidMercier/Matlab_functions/tree/master/mechanicalContact/hertzEquations>`_ for the plot of stress distributions at the surface and along the axis of symmetry, caused by Hertz pressure acting on a circular area radius.

-Finally, after a short survey of the litterature, it appears that pop-in or strain burst are observed as well, on the load-displacement or stress-strain curves obtained during compression tests of metallic nano- or micro-pillar [#Bei_2008]_, [#Crosby_2015]_ and [#Kraft_2010]_.
+In the case of prismatic dislocation loops beneath the indenter generated during pop-in, an energy balance model was also proposed by Wang D. et al. in 2021 [#Wang_2021]_.

+Finally, after a short survey of the literature, it appears that pop-in or strain burst events are observed as well, on the load-displacement or stress-strain curves obtained during compression tests of metallic nano- or micro-pillar [#Bei_2008]_, [#Crosby_2015]_ and [#Kraft_2010]_.
 This strain burst is most of the time, attributed to the nucleation of dislocations into the pillar, initially dislocation-free.

 .. _strain_transfer: